 In this blog, we will go over the setup of EDI integrations and show how easily your business and/or operations team can leverage Adeptia Connect automate partner onboarding and make it faster from months to minutes.

 First let’s take an example of an EDI 204 transaction lifecycle with a B2B trading partner.

 EDI 204 is Load Tender sent out by a customer to a transport/logistics carrier (shipper).
 Shipper after receiving the EDI 204 sends out a functional acknowledgment EDI 997 and an EDI 990 Load Tender Response notifying the Customer of its acceptance to ship the product.
 Shipper then sends out an EDI 214 Shipment Status to the Customer notifying the freight details, delivery date/time, and destination of the product shipment.
 Once the freight is delivered, the shipper sends out an EDI 210 Freight Invoice to the Customer for payment.
 EDI 856 transaction is sent to the Receiver of the freight that includes order information, descriptions of products, types of packaging used, carrier information and more.

 Suppose a customer sends out an EDI 204 to a shipper called Joe Trucking Company.
 Below is the lifecycle diagram of EDI 204 between the Customer requesting the freight to be shipped and Joe Trucking Company.

 In the above diagram, for the inbound transaction, the EDI 204 mapping is done.
 Meaning EDI 204 is mapped to Transport Management Systems such as TMW XML file format.
 The outbound files are being mapped from TMW XML to the EDI format.

 Now let’s walkthrough the steps of how a business user manages a particular Customer’s EDI 204 Transactions in Adeptia.
 User clicks on the Customer profile and clicks on View Transactions as shown below.
 In this page, a user can also click on Invite Partner and add new customers into your network in a seamless way.
 This streamlines customer onboarding, making it faster up to 80%.
 This enables business users proffer delightful experiences to customers, making them easier to do business with.
-To add, users can categorize their customers under different Networks such as Enterprise Accounts, Logistics, Rail, Vendors etc.
+To add, users can categorize their customers under different Networks such as Enterprise Accounts, Logistics, Rail, Vendors, etc.